SBRT for Colorectal Cancer Spread to Liver

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How is SBRT treatment different for colorectal cancer spread to the liver?
+What evidence suggests that SBRT is effective for colorectal cancer spread to the liver?

 Aswin Abraham